-Article 112 (M7) Delivery of the Opinion of the Advocate General
+Delivery of the Opinion of the Advocate General

-- 1. Where an Advocate General has been designated in a case and a hearing takes place, the Opinion of the Advocate General shall be delivered after the close of that hearing, on the date announced by the Advocate General. - 2.
-Where no hearing takes place, the Opinion of the Advocate General shall be delivered on the date announced by the Advocate General. - 3.
-Where the Advocate General delivers his Opinion in writing, he shall lodge it at the Registry, which shall communicate it to the parties. - 4.
-The delivery of the Opinion of the Advocate General shall close the oral part of the procedure.
+- 1. Where an Advocate General has been designated in a case and delivers his Opinion in writing, he shall lodge it at the Registry, which shall communicate it to the parties. - 2.
+The President shall declare the oral part of the procedure closed after the delivery, orally or in writing, of the Opinion of the Advocate General.

-Article 113 (M7) Reopening of the oral part of the procedure
+Reopening of the oral part of the procedure

-- 1. The General Court shall reopen the oral part of the procedure when the conditions set out in Article 23(3) or Article 24(3) are satisfied. - 2.
-The General Court may reopen the oral part of the procedure:
+- 1. The General Court shall order the reopening of the oral part of the procedure when the conditions set out in Article 23(3) or Article 24(3) are satisfied. - 2.
+The General Court may order the reopening of the oral part of the procedure: - (a) if it considers that it lacks sufficient information; - (b) where the case must be decided on the basis of an argument which has not been debated between the parties;

-- (a) if it considers that it lacks sufficient information; - (b) where the case must be decided on the basis of an argument which has not been debated between the parties; - (c) where requested by a main party who is relying on facts which are of such a nature as to be a decisive factor for the decision of the General Court but which it was unable to put forward before the oral part of the procedure was closed.
+(c) where requested by a main party who is relying on facts which are of such a nature as to be a decisive factor for the decision of the General Court but which it was unable to put forward before the oral part of the procedure was closed.